I'm a provider

 Genetics of Hereditary Hemochromatosis

 The majority of patients with HH have mutations in the HFE gene, which is on the short arm of chromosome 6.
 The HFE gene was identified and cloned in 1996.
-The most common mutation in the HFE gene is C282Y, a missense mutation that substitutes a cysteine residue for tyrosine at amino acid position 282 on the HFE protein.
+The most common mutation in the HFE gene is C282Y, a missense mutation that changes cysteine at position 282 in the HFE protein to tyrosine.
 Homozygosity for the C282Y mutation is associated with 60-90% of all cases of HH.
 Additionally, 3-8% of individuals affected with HH are heterozygous for this mutation.
 Penetrance for elevated serum iron indices among C282Y homozygotes is relatively high, but not 100%.
 However, the penetrance for the characteristic clinical endpoints (end organ damage) is quite low.
 There is no test that can predict whether a C282Y homozygote will develop clinical symptoms.

-The other significant mutation is referred to as H63D which results in the substitution of aspartic acid for histidine at position 63.
+The other significant mutation is referred to as H63D which changes histidine at position 63 to aspartic acid.
 Homozygosity for H63D is insufficient to cause clinically significant iron overload in the absence of modifying factors.
 However, heterozygosity for C282Y/H63D has been associated with increased hepatic iron concentrations; approximately 1-2% of patients with this genotype will develop clinical evidence of iron overload.

 The clinical significance of a third HFE mutation, S65C (serine at position 65 changed to cysteine), appears to be minimal.
 This rare variant displays very low penetrance.
 Compound heterozygosity for C282Y and S65C may confer a low risk for mild HH.
 Individuals who are heterozygous for S65C and either the wild-type (normal) or H63D alleles do not seem to be at an increased risk for HH.
 Other mutations in HFE and in non-HFE genes (eg, transferrin receptor 2, TFR2) resulting in iron overload syndromes are rare.

 With the advent of genetic testing in the late 1990s, HFE-related HH is now frequently identified in asymptomatic probands and in presymptomatic relatives of patients who are known to have the disease.
 Therefore, a genetic diagnosis can be applied to individuals who have not yet developed phenotypic expression.
 These individuals have a genetic susceptibility to developing iron overload but may never do so.
 A consensus conference of the European Association for the Study of Liver Diseases in 2000 led to a recognition of the different stages and progression of hemochromatosis.
 These stages were defined as: